 If your kitchen cabinets have seen better days, you might think you need to gut them and start over.
 But in many cases, this is an unnecessary expense — and a non-sustainable one, at that.
 Instead, consider refacing your kitchen cabinets.
 Experts estimate that refacing costs two-thirds less than a total cabinet renovation and it’s definitely more eco-friendly because it allows you to re-utilize wood installations you already have.
 You’ll save lot of materials from ending up in landfills and prevent additional trees being cut down.
 If you want to avoid using new wood completely, consider metal, glass, or recycled woods for the new-to-you cabinets.
 This option is also faster than a complete remodel, which means you won’t have to wait as long to use your kitchen again.

 Homes and homeowners are both getting smarter when it comes to their appliances.
 Smart refrigerators, for example, can be a welcome addition to your sustainable kitchen.
 Not only do these fridges regulate their own temperatures (and thereby reduce energy waste), but they can even help you reduce the amount of food you throw away.
 Many cutting-edge models will keep track of the food inside and even scan the barcodes to ensure it doesn’t spoil before you get a chance to use it.
-Plus, manufacturers are making headway in eliminating the insulating foams used inside conventional refrigerators; these foams contribute to global warming, so these brands have an incentive to design appliances that are even more eco-friendly.
+Plus, manufacturers are making headway in eliminating the insulating foams used inside conventional refrigerators; these foams contribute to global warming, so these brands have an incentive to design appliances that are even more eco-friendly and to help stop global warming.

 Plus, there are new green appliances coming on the market all the time.
 According to Energy Star, a new solar water heater can reduce your home’s water heating costs by as much as 50%.
 In general, look for home appliances with the high efficiency label when you’re out shopping.